symfony-cmf/symfony-cmf-docs/tutorials/blog_tutorial.rst

 -----------------------------

 When you access the base URL of your application you will see the Symfony CMF Standard Edition default content.
-It is time that you removed this and replace create a route for your home page.
+It is time that you removed this and create a route for your home page.

 So, very simply remove the ``Acme`` directory: